siyual/Guides/Bumba.md

 ### RNGesus

 Now I'm not going to sugar coat this.
-If you've made it this far, sadly, this is the moemnt that decides whether your fight will be successful, or if you're just doing a fancy RP farm.
+If you've made it this far, sadly, this is the moment that decides whether your fight will be successful, or if you're just doing a fancy RP farm.
 You **need** to get a **Wild Card** of `5` or `6` here.

 If the **Wild Card** is successful, wait for the current `Kaustra` to get closer to wearing off.
 You don't want to immediately start a new `Kaustra` skillchain before giving the current one time to cook.  `Kaustra` lasts for exactly **150 seconds** (2½ minutes).
 Time the 3rd `Kaustra` accordingly.